5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 I disable Gatekeeper on my systems because it is annoying and wants to stop you from running scripts from github etc. To do so, enter `sudo spctl --master-disable` in Terminal.

 This command no longer works in macOS Sequoia – it requires a [different method](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md) to disable Gatekeeper.

+### Enable brightness control for external displays

+There's a new app called [**MonitorControl**](https://github.com/MonitorControl/MonitorControl) which allows controlling the brightness and contrast of attached external displays right from the menu bar.
+I tested it with my EIZO monitor that is connected to my docking station via DVI and it's working great.
+Might not work with every display, though.

 ### Strengthen Security
 Once macOS is up and running, you may want to change the following settings to make your system more secure: